Linktree Turns Creator Identity Into Strategy With New AI-Powered Creator Index

 The output is a defined archetype.
 Documentarian.
 Curator.
 Educator.
 Entertainer.
 The kind of labels that feel playful, but surprisingly accurate.

 Each result comes with a shareable card and a set of prompts tailored to that identity.
-But the real value kicks in after the quiz ends.
+The goal is simple: spark ideas and help creators better understand how they show up online.

 The Real Product Lives In the Data